Our Grand Design: 4 Years On

 How has the house evolved since it was first built?

-Instead of just two big bedrooms upstairs we now have four and downstairs, instead of a separate lounge space that we found we were not using a lot (due to having a wood burner in the Gamekeeper's cottage – the old part of the house), there is now a master bedroom.
-We also changed a large under stairs cupboard into an en-suite bathroom for the master bedroom, the space is full of different angled wooden walls and is probably the most unusually shaped bathroom I’ve seen!
+TR: Mainly upstairs…Instead of just two big bedrooms upstairs we switched it to four and downstairs, instead of a separate lounge space that wasn’t used much, there is now a master bedroom.
+We also changed a large under stairs cupboard into an en-suite bathroom for the master bedroom, the space is full of different angled wooden walls and is probably the most unusually shaped bathroom I’ve ever seen!

 What about in terms of furnishings?
 Have you added new pieces to your home since you started living in it?

 Our nature inspired product range has really helped to bring the outdoors into the space.
-The mix of wood tones in the house, along with the verdant greenery, makes the space look alive and full of life.
+The mix of wood tones in the house, along with the verdant greenery, makes the space look bright and full of life.

 In hindsight, is there anything you would have done differently during the build stage?